MarketSquare/robotframework-robocop/README.md

   -c too-long-test-case:severity:e
   ```
   ---
-  If there are special cases in your code that violate the rules
+  If there are special cases in your code that violate the rules,
   you can also exclude them in the source code.

   Example: